December 10, 2022 @ TJHSST

 Q: How many students can attend from a school?

-Q: Can I register as an individual or homeschool student?
+Q: Can I register as an individual or homeschool student or with an organization outside of my school?

 A: If you are homeschooled, you may register individually and indicate that you are homeschooled on the form.
 If you attend a public or private school, we ask that you ask your school’s math teacher/math team coordinator to register for you.
+We do not allow non-school organizations to participate.
 Please email us at firstname.lastname@example.org if you have any questions.

 Q: What is the role of the teacher/coordinator?